 The Dangers of Oversteer

 An oversteer incident can cause a vehicle to slide sideways, which can result in a drift or a dangerous spinout.
-Like understeer, oversteer usually happens when a driver is moving too fast for the conditions.
+Like understeer, oversteer typically happens when a driver is moving too fast for the current road conditions.

 The best way to avoid oversteer is to: